-Get more clarity and info from your radio stations
+Get more clarity and info from your favorite AM/FM stations

 Maybe you've heard something about HD Radio® reception, and the promise of better sound and more listening options.
 Sounds neat.
 But what does that mean for us listeners?
 We put together this video as a quick overview of HD Radio broadcasts.
 Watch it and then read below for more information.

 What is HD Radio?

 HD Radio technology allows broadcasters to transmit a high-quality digital signal.
 For listeners who have an HD Radio receiver, the benefits are:

 - FM radio that sounds almost as good as a CD